DecisionsDev/odm-ondocker/contrib/validate-odm/README.md

 The script configuration file requires the following environment variables to be defined manually or in a `.env` file:

 * **ODM endpoints configuration**
-  - `DC_URL`  : URL of the Decision Center instance to test.
+  - `DC_URL`  : Endpoint of the Decision Center instance to test.
-  - `RES_URL` : URL of the Decision Server Console (RES) instance to test.
+  - `RES_URL` : Endpoint of the Decision Server Console (RES) instance to test.
-  - `DSR_URL` : URL of the Decision Server Runtime instance to test.
+  - `DSR_URL` : Endpoint of the Decision Server Runtime instance to test.

+  > **Note**
+  > Endpoint corresponds to the service URL or the route URL without the context route of the application.

 * **Authentication configuration**
   - To use *basic* authentication mode, define: